jittagornp/index-search-javascript/README.md

 ];
 ```
 - <i>indexStore</i> (optional) : store for keeping an index, default is <i>MemeryIndexStore</i><br/>
-you can custom your index store by implement an interface <i>IndexStore</i> which define following method :
+you can custom your index store by implement an interface <i>IndexStore</i> which define the following methods :

 ```js
 /**